GrahameGW/grahamegw.github.io/_posts/2020-10-25-building-a-free-website-epilogue.markdown

 I'm getting slammed by RDS (database) costs.
 My EC2 costs are higher than I'd like, as they're break even with web hosting services for the same product and zero of the services.
 But there's no point in addressing the EC2 item if we can't do something about RDS.

-<h3>To RDS, or not to RDS?</h3>
+### To RDS, or not to RDS?

 An RDS instance under the hood is actually just a specialized EC2 instance a customer pays a bit more for to get certain features that are nice to have when you know you'll be running a database.
 Both my EC2 instance and my RDS instance use t2.micro boxes, but I paid an extra $0.006/hour for my RDS instance, plus an additional $2.30 for some additional storage costs (presumably for backups and database snapshots).

 The extra features are great if you're running a SaaS app in the cloud, storing business data, or doing other things where you need to keep your database on a different machine, ensure you've got that extra layer of protection, and so forth.
-If you're trying to run a simple WordPress website with two dozen pages and <em>maybe</em> 100 visitors a month, using RDS for your database is overkill in the extreme.
+If you're trying to run a simple WordPress website with two dozen pages and *maybe* 100 visitors a month, using RDS for your database is overkill in the extreme.

 There's a second point here that the additional costs of RDS also masks.
 AWS does pricing on "compute hours," which is calculated as: